rohan-cce/Learn-and-Grow/Tasks.md

   - 📑[I Analyzed What 250 Millionaires Do for a Living — Here Are the Results](https://entrepreneurshandbook.co/i-analyzed-what-250-millionaires-do-for-a-living-here-are-the-results-65ae8a784f65)
 - 📖📈 Book reading
   - 📖 Read 1 page in the book "365 Days With Self-Discipline"
-  - 📖 Read 5 page in the book "The Psychology of Money: Timeless Lessons on Wealth, Greed, and Happiness" by Morgon Housel
 - 🤨[Case study ~ "How This Electricity-Free Fridge Saved An Indian Ceramics Factory | Big Business"](https://www.youtube.com/watch?v=WPYzV64dUuU)
 - 👂🏻 [Watched a Youtube video "Gravitas: Tesla in India?
 Musk cites roadblocks"](https://www.youtube.com/watch?v=SIJMV9qlXTY)
 - 💰📈 [Finshots (financial news) ~ "POLICY - The Final Piece in the 5G puzzle"](https://finshots.in/archive/the-final-piece-in-the-5g-puzzle/)